 With the awareness that the stories we create now will soon determine the reality of our (great) (grand)children, we want to take responsibility for the future.

 Mechanisms such as long-term thinking, fighting polarization, not avoiding conflict, empathizing with others, discovering what binds us together and balancing individual and collective interests are the pillars of the cultural shift that you can experience during the performance/game.

 Rehearsing the Revolution: Online series

 The ‘BIOTOPES’ where we play the game and develop in co-creation:

-– Buffer Fringe Festival, Cyprus in the buffer zone at the House for Cooperation about decolonizing the past, present and future – with artists from different disciplines
+– Buffer Fringe Performance Art Festival, Cyprus (CY) in the buffer zone at the House for Cooperation about decolonizing the past, present and future

 – Rotterdam District Theatre, IJsselmonde Rotterdam (NL)